2021–22 Formula E World Championship

 Stoffel Vandoorne (top) won his first world championship, driving for Mercedes-EQ.
 Mitch Evans (left) was runner up, driving for Jaguar.
 Edoardo Mortara (right) was third, driving for Venturi.
-Mercedes-EQ (bottom) successfully defended their Teams' Championship before announcing his departure from the Formula E.
+Mercedes-EQ (bottom) successfully defended their Teams' Championship.

 The 2021–22 ABB FIA Formula E World Championship was the eighth season of the FIA Formula E championship, a motor racing championship for electrically powered vehicles recognised by motorsport's governing body, the Fédération Internationale de l'Automobile (FIA), as the highest class of competition for electric open-wheel racing cars.

 It was the final season of the Formula E Gen2 era, with the Formula E Gen3 being used from the 2022–23 season onwards.

 Teams and drivers

 All teams used a spec Spark SRT05e chassis and Michelin tyres.